Lord Ivar Mountbatten

-Lord Ivar Alexander Michael Mountbatten, DL (born 9 March 1963) is a British aristocrat, farmer, geologist, businessman, and reality television personality.
+Lord Ivar Alexander Michael Mountbatten (born 9 March 1963) is a British aristocrat, farmer, geologist, businessman, and reality television personality.
 A second cousin of King Charles III, he is the first member of the extended royal family to be openly in a same-sex relationship, and in 2018 became the first to have a same-sex wedding, marrying airline cabin services director James Coyle.
 He is a former director of SCL Group, the parent company of the now-defunct data analytics firm Cambridge Analytica.

 Early life and family

-Ivar Alexander Michael Mountbatten was born in London, to David Mountbatten, 3rd Marquess of Milford Haven, and the former Janet Mercedes Bryce.
+Ivar Alexander Michael Mountbatten was born on 9 March 1963 in London, England, the second son of David Mountbatten, 3rd Marquess of Milford Haven, and the former Janet Mercedes Bryce.
 His elder brother is George Mountbatten, 4th Marquess of Milford Haven.
 Queen Victoria was his great-great-great-grandmother, and he is a descendant of Alexander Pushkin and Abram Gannibal.
 He is also a second cousin of King Charles III through their respective fathers.
 His paternal grandfather was Prince George of Battenberg, through whom he is a morganatic descendant of the House of Hesse-Darmstadt.
+Mountbatten grew up at Moyns Park in Essex.

-Mountbatten was educated at Gordonstoun School, the same school attended by Prince Philip and Charles III, and he graduated from Middlebury College in Vermont with a BA degree.
+Mountbatten was educated at Gordonstoun School, attended by Prince Philip and Charles III, and graduated from Middlebury College in Vermont with a BA degree in geology.

-In a June 2022 interview with Tatler Mountbatten commented on the 1930s Gloria Vanderbilt child custody trial, where a maid made an allegation of a lesbian affair between the child's mother Gloria Morgan Vanderbilt and the Marchioness of Milford Haven, Mountbatten's grandmother.
+In a June 2022 interview with Tatler, Mountbatten commented on the 1930s Gloria Vanderbilt child custody trial, where a maid made an allegation of a lesbian affair between the child's mother, Gloria Morgan Vanderbilt, and the Marchioness of Milford Haven, Mountbatten's grandmother.
 He stated she was a lesbian.

+Career

+Mountbatten began his career as a geologist and spent significant time working in South America during his early career.
+Starting in 1995, he became involved in business pursuits, including serving as director of the UK subsidiary of DMX Music and working with Coldharbour Mill Working Wool Museum.
+He was later involved with SCL Group, the parent company of Cambridge Analytica.
+In 2009, Mountbatten was appointed Deputy Lieutenant of Devon.

+In 2019, he began a career in reality television by starring in the 6th series of Treasure Island with Bear Grylls.
+He also appeared on Keeping up with the Aristocrats on ITV in 2022.

+In October 2024, Mountbatten was announced as part of the third season of the American reality competition series The Traitors, which premiered on 9 January 2025.
+He was one of the season's Faithful winners, along with Dolores Catania, Dylan Efron, and Gabby Windey.